-I love a surprise, especially when it involves cake.
-I made this Heart Engagement Bundt Cake in complete secrecy, for a couple who had recently become engaged.
+I’m going to let you into a secret, I absolutely love a surprises.
+Especially when it involves cake.
+So I made this Heart Engagement Bundt Cake in complete secrecy, for a couple who had recently become engaged.

 It was so much fun making this clandestine cake!